ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

     W_1 = \min_{\gamma \in \mathbb{R}^{n \times n}_{+}} \sum_{i,j}^{n}
     \gamma_{ij} \lvert X_i - R_i \rvert \\
     \textrm{with} ~~ \gamma 1 = p_X(X);~ \gamma^T 1 = p_R(R)

+  * ``'weighted_emd'``: `Weighted Earth mover's distance`_.
+    Similar to the unweighted EMD (see above), but here weights are considered when calculating the probability distributions (i.e., instead of 1, each element contributes a given weight in the bin count; see also `weights` argument of :func:`numpy.histogram`).

   Here, `x`\ :sub:`i` and `r`\ :sub:`i` are samples of a variable of interest and a corresponding reference, respectively (a bar over a variable denotes